 Have you noticed that this article uses many headers and bullet points?
 You want content that isn’t just narratively satisfying — it has to act as a reference guide, too.
 People will scan for the most crucial information to them and want to be able to pinpoint that info quickly.

 When you’ve written a blog titled “10 Holiday Destinations You Must Visit,” a reader might only care about one of them.
 They’ll want to be able to bookmark the page and go back to entry six rather than having to ingest a dense block of text every time.

 Get Noticed with Get Visible

-If all this SEO and content marketing stuff sounds quite complicated, that’s because it is!
-That complication makes it all of the more important to hire the right team to make your SEO and content marketing effective.
+If all this SEO and content marketing stuff sounds complicated, that’s because it is!
+That complication makes it all more important to hire the right team to make your SEO and content marketing effective.